What is chiropractic and what does it mean at UWS?

 View the most recent UWS student performance data for the NBCE exams here.

 The Canadian Chiropractic Examining Board (CCEB) conducts competency exams for individuals seeking licensure to practice chiropractic in Canada.

 View the most recent UWS student performance data for the CCEB exams here.

 Tailor your chiropractic education to your professional interests by specializing with a master’s degree.
 Students have the option to enroll in UWS master’s programs concurrently with the DC program or as alumni to enhance skills and knowledge in a particular area of practice.

 - MS Sport and Performance Psychology

 - MS Human Nutrition and Functional Medicine

 Undergraduate Completion and Prerequisite Fulfillment

-Prospective students have the opportunity to complete prerequisite courses through UWS.
+Prospective students can complete prerequisite courses through UWS.
 These are 100 percent online and designed to fulfill the entrance requirements for the DC program.
 UWS also offers a Bachelor of Science in human biology that students can take concurrently with the DC program.
-This program applies required courses from the DC program to the bachelor’s degree so students can complete their undergrad without having to take any extra courses.
+This program applies required courses from the DC program to the bachelor’s degree so students can complete their undergraduate degree without having to take any extra courses.
 Some states require a bachelor’s degree for licensing.

 NBCE Exam Preparation